 Oven Directions

-- Preheat oven to lowest possible temp (below 200F/93C) is preferred.
-Even lower is better
+- Preheat oven to the lowest possible temp (below 200F/93C) is preferred.
+Even lower is better.

 - Place cranberry pieces onto a silicone sheet (these silicone baking sheets are perfect), or parchment/baking paper.
 TIP: Place this on a cooling rack on top of your cookie sheet to keep the cranberries from being on a hot solid surface

-- Dry for 4-8 hours, stirring occasionally, checking often for dryness so as not to burn them.
+- Dry for 4-8 hours, stir occasionally, checking often for dryness so as not to burn them.

 - Condition